1) General information

 a) Research Article: (peer-reviewed)

 The research article presents significant new research results, including the entire contents of a research project.
-In the quantitative research article, please use the standardized format called the IMRaD.
+In quantitative research articles, please use the standardized format known as the IMRaD.
 This format refers to a manuscript with four main sections: introduction, methods, results, and discussion.
 Please see the template below.

 Quantitative studies template (up to 6000 words; the reference list is limited to 50 entries, and up to 5 data elements - tables and or figures)

 The Journal Editorial Team realizes there is no one qualitative method but rather several research approaches that fall under 'qualitative methods.'
-Authors should follow good practices for writing and assessing manuscripts presenting qualitative data.
+Authors should follow good practices for writing and evaluating manuscripts that present qualitative data.
 Please see the template below.

 b) Research Report: (peer-reviewed)

 A research report is an update of ongoing research of national or international significance.
-This is an article providing the preliminary findings of a new study.
+This article presents the preliminary findings of a new study.
 The maximum allowable word count is 4000 words.
 The reference list is limited to 30 entries and up to 3 data elements.
 One of the two templates should be used depending on the adopted research strategy (quantitative or qualitative).

 c) Review Article: (peer-reviewed)

-The review article does not cover original research but rather accumulates the results of many different articles on a particular topic into a coherent narrative about the state of the art in the emerging field of old age and the aging process.
+The review article does not cover original research but rather compiles the results of multiple articles on a particular topic into a coherent narrative about the current state of the art in the emerging field of aging and the aging process.
 The review article provides Journal references to the original research, contains an overview of the literature on a given topic to date, and indicates areas that have not been developed or are problematic.
 The maximum allowable word count is 6000 words.
 The reference list is limited to 50 entries and up to 5 data elements - tables and figures.

 d) Theoretical article: (peer-reviewed)

 The theoretical manuscript presents an issue that is not based on empirical research.
 This type of article opens an academic discussion in social gerontology.
-It can point to the links between theory and practice, explore existing views and ideas, or lay the foundations for a new approach.
+It can highlight the links between theory and practice, explore existing views and ideas, or lay the groundwork for a new approach.
 The maximum allowable word count is 6000 words.
 The reference list is limited to 50 entries and up to 5 data elements - tables and figures.

 e) Book review: (not peer-reviewed)

-ESGJ publishes reviews of books, reports, training materials, films, and other materials related to old age and the aging process.
-These publications should relate to old age and aging's national, international, social, and cultural context.
+ESGJ publishes reviews of books, reports, training materials, films, and other resources related to aging and the aging process.
+These publications should relate to the national, international, social, and cultural context of old age and aging.
 The maximum allowable word count is 1500 words.
-The reference list is limited to 15 entries and up to 2 data elements - tables and figures.
+The reference list is limited to 15 entries and includes up to 2 data elements, such as tables and figures.

 3) Formatting guidelines